ReproNim/reproflow-data-sync/code/README.md

 ### Session
 Time calibration session is a set of raw data collected during MRI `dbic^QA` study, generated data dumps, statistics and tmap info.

-Session ID or name is unique string identifier usually containing date in independent format, e.g.: `ses-20240528`, so it was recorded on 28th May 2024.
+Session ID or name is unique string identifier usually containing date in independent format, e.g.: `ses-20240528`, so recording date is May 28, 2024.

 Directory named as session ID contains all related data.
 Initially session is created by `collect_data.sh` script, then enriched with QR codes by `reprostim/Parsing/generate_qrinfo.sh` tool and finally processed and analyzed by `generate_timing.sh` scripts.